 By choosing to send your child to St. Francis de Sales Catholic Academy, you are choosing to meet the tuition payments.
 All tuition and fees should be paid in the form of a check or money order, not cash.
 Please put your family account number on all tuition payments.
 There is a fee of $20 for any checks returned for insufficient funds.

-TUITION FOR THE 2016-2017 SCHOOL YEAR IS LISTED BELOW.
-THERE WILL BE A $25 LATE FEE PER MONTH FOR ANYONE WHO DOES NOT HAVE TUITION TO US BY THE 15TH OF THE MONTH, INCLUDING JULY 15TH AND AUGUST 15TH.
+TUITION FOR THE 2021-2022 SCHOOL YEAR IS LISTED BELOW.
+THERE WILL BE A $25 LATE FEE PER MONTH FOR ANYONE WHO DOES NOT HAVE TUITION TO US BY THE 15TH OF THE MONTH, INCLUDING AUGUST 15TH.

 Every Catholic family must be “affiliated” with their home parish to receive the Catholic-Affiliated tuition rate.
 In order to be considered “affiliated” with your home parish, a Catholic family must be registered with the parish, participate in the worship and life of their parish on a regular basis and financially support the parish.
 The affiliation will be verified with the local parishes to determine whether a family is eligible for Catholic-Affiliated tuition.

 Tuition payments are due on the 15th of the month beginning August 15th and ending May 15th.
 A $25 penalty will be charged for late payments.